Mappy-Land: Gameplay

 The gameplay is similar to the original Mappy, where the player must collect items and avoid enemies with the assistance of trampolines that will break if jumped on too many times before landing (Jungle World being the one exception to this).
+The player is a mouse, and the main items to collect are presents.
+The mouse must at all times avoid the deadly cats.
 Unlike the original, the doors and Microwave Doors are not present, and instead stage specific counterattack items can be used.
 Mappy can perform a short jump to trigger these items as well as collect the target items; he can also jump over the Meowkies if timed well.
 In addition, Mappy can carry a number of distraction items (up to 15) to temporarily stop enemies from pursuing: